aqlaboratory/proteinnet/docs/FAQ.md

 ### Why not just use the PDB?
 We certainly do use the [PDB](https://www.rcsb.org/)!
 But the PDB alone does not make a data set for the following reasons:
 * The PDB only provides structural data.
 It does not include MSAs or PSSMs, which can be very expensive to compute (millions of compute hours.)
-* Raw PDB structures lack a standardized approach for dealing with pathologies such as missing residues and multiple chains.
+* Raw PDB files lack a standardized approach for dealing with structural pathologies such as missing residues and multiple chains.
 * Lack of protein domain boundaries, which we have found to be useful in modeling.
 We augment the PDB with information from [ASTRAL](http://scop.berkeley.edu/) to provide single domains as well as full-length protein entries.
 * No standardized splits for training, validation, and test sets.
 This is a delicate process for protein sequences, as further explained here.
 The standard clustering provided by the PDB is not appropriate for machine learning purposes.